8go/matrix-commander/README.md

                         created.
 For each created room one line with room id and alias will be printed to stdout.
-If you are not interested in an alias, provide an empty string like "".The alias provided must be in canocial local form, i.e. if you want a final full alias like "#SomeRoomAlias:matrix.example.com" you must provide
+If you are not interested in an alias, provide an empty string like "".The alias provided must be in canonical local form, i.e. if you want a final full alias like "#SomeRoomAlias:matrix.example.com" you must provide
                         the string 'SomeRoomAlias'.
 The user must be permitted